-I’ve made a lot of pound cakes, and while this one isn’t the densest and heaviest, it’s one of my favorites.
+I’ve made a lot of pound cakes, and while this one isn’t the densest and heaviest, Perfect Pound Cake from The Cake Bible is one of my favorites.
 It’s tight crumbed, slices neatly, and is light textured even even though it has a high ratio of butter to flour and sugar.
 Some people describe this pound cake as similar to the one by Sara Lee, and while I don’t quite agree with that, this is a perfect pound cake because it’s reliable, not-too-sweet and keeps well at room temperature or in the freezer.

 This cake is designed for an 8×4 inch pan.
 Before I went out and bought that size, I tried to make it in an 8 ½ by 4 ½ inch pan and got a stubby (but still tasty!) cake.
 These days I use an true 8×4 inch pan or divide it up between mini loaf pans.